What’s the Best Ski Mid Layer for Backcountry Skiing?

 Like a good base layer, breathability and moisture-wicking are essential in a ski midlayer, too.
 Breathability equals versatility and will keep you drier and warmer uphill and down, which means less fussing with your layers and more skiing.

 Another popular option is a lightweight grid fleece midlayer.
-A fleece top offers less wind resistance but high breathability, especially a thin grid fleece.
-I prefer a fleece on milder days when the extra breathability helps keep you cool and there’s no threat of precipitation.
+Grid fleeces offer less wind resistance but are high in breathability, especially lightweight ones.
+Fleece is best on milder days when the added breathability offers extra cooling, and there’s no threat of precipitation or consistent wind.

 Think Weather-Resistant, Not Weather-Proof